Mark Shuttleworth: Work

 In September 2000, Shuttleworth formed HBD Venture Capital (Here be Dragons), a business incubator and venture capital provider, now managed by Knife Capital.
-In March 2004 he formed Canonical Ltd., for the promotion and commercial support of free software projects, particularly the Ubuntu operating system.
+In March 2004 he formed Canonical Ltd., to promote and commercially support free software projects, especially the Ubuntu operating system.
 In December 2009, Shuttleworth stepped down as CEO of Canonical Ltd. to focus on "product design, partnerships, and customers", with COO Jane Silber succeeding him.
 Shuttleworth returned to the position of CEO of Canonical in July 2017, with Silber moving to Canonical's board of directors.